 - if a covered individual ceases to meet the definition of a dependent.

-When coverage ends due to termination of employment, Portability allows Active Employees and their dependents to continue the Voluntary Term Life coverage by remitting premium directly to Dearborn National.
+When coverage ends due to termination of employment, Portability allows Active Employees and their dependents to continue the Voluntary Term Life coverage by remitting premium directly to Blue Cross and Blue Shield of Texas.
 Portability is not available to insureds who elect to convert coverage or whose coverage terminated due to retirement.

 - The maximum age for coverage in force by Portability is age 65.